Skip to content

 style scenario fill:#eceff1

-Highest priority → Iteration Variables (checked first) Lowest priority → Scenario Substitutions (checked last)
+Highest priority → Response Saves (current stage, checked first) Lowest priority → Scenario Substitutions (checked last)

 How ChainMap Works